 UR Student Health Advisory Committee (URSHAC)

-Chaired by students, URSHAC offers students the opportunity to have an impact on the health care services offered for them.
-The committee meets with the Director of University Health Service every few weeks to share ideas, offer suggestions, and discuss topics of concern.
+Chaired by a UR undergraduate student, URSHAC offers students the opportunity to have an impact on the health care services offered for them.
+The committee meets with the Director of University Health Service and other representatives of the University Health Service and the University Counseling Center to share ideas, offer suggestions, and discuss topics of concern.

 Peer Health Advocacy Course (PH 216)